Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Check Price on Amazon →

-Gengar is the eternal fan favorite (and honestly the coolest Pokemon, we will die on this hill) and this binder goes hard.
-We compared specs, real-world performance benchmarks, and long-term reliability data across competing products here.
+Gengar is the eternal fan favorite (and honestly the coolest Pokemon, we will die on this hill) and this Ultra PRO Elite Series zippered 12-pocket binder goes hard.
+480+ card capacity, zipper closure for transport, built-to-last construction.
+Best-in-class for this price tier.

 Check Price on Amazon →